Marijuana: What’s In The Weight?

-Back when I was a youngster, say my late teens to early 20’s, my friends and I only knew of a few standard units of measurement when it came to pot.
-When shit was really hard, we would scrounge up enough couch change or sell our copies of NBA Jam to throw down on a nickle bag, or “nick” as we called them.
-This was when tolerances (and expectations) were low, and thereby 5 dollars could get you a blunts worth of weed for a nice evening session.
+Back when I was a youngster, say my late teens to early 20’s, my friends and I knew of only a few standard units of measurement when it came to pot.
+When money was really tight we would scrounge up enough couch change or sell our SNES copies of NBA Jam to throw down on a nickle bag, or “nick” as we called them.
+This was when tolerances (and expectations) were low, and thereby 5 dollars could get you a blunts worth of weed for a nice evening session or two.

-If you had asked anyone of us back then, however, how much an eight was, or a quarter, or gasp, a fucking ounce, we would have looked at you like you were a live action cartoon.
+If you had asked anyone of us back then how much an eight was, a quarter or gasp, an ounce, we would have looked at you like you were a live-action cartoon.
 We simply had no concept of such sorcery.

-But you know what?
-Most folks still have no concept of how their cannabis is divided.
-Your average consumer only buys 1/8ths at a time, so many feel there is no need to understand the rest of those units of measure.
+And you know what?
+Most folks still have no concept of how their cannabis divides.
+Your average consumer only buys eights at a time, so many feel there is no need to understand the rest of those units of measure.
 But that is the WRONG idea.
 God forbid your ass gets bestowed a few ounces of weed and someone asks you to break it down.
 What will you do then?
 Refer to this chart of course.
 Or you could just, you know, buy an electronic scale from Amazon like most pot dealers do.

 Technically a gram is “the absolute weight of a volume of pure water equal to the cube of the hundredth part of a metre, and at the temperature of melting ice.”
 All you need to remember is that one gram is typically enough to roll a decent sized joint or blunt with.